 MUKILTEO SCHOOLS FOUNDATION

-- BUDGET COMMITTEE: The committee reviews and provides input to the superintendent regarding board and district-wide initiatives and preliminary budget recommendations.
-The committee meets twice a month from late January through early June.
-The committee has an opening for one parent with a two-year term.
+- BUDGET COMMITTEE: The committee reviews and provides input to the superintendent regarding board and districtwide initiatives and preliminary budget recommendations.
+The committee meets twice a month from late January through early May.
+There is one opening with a two-year term.

-- RESEARCH AND ASESSMENT: The committee reviews proposals for research conducted in the district for approval and makes recommendations regarding the school district’s assessment program.
+- RESEARCH AND ASSESSMENT: The committee reviews proposals for research conducted in the district for approval and makes recommendations regarding the school district’s assessment program.
 The committee meets four times a year, usually in the late afternoon in November, January, March, and May.
 There is one opening on the committee this year, with a two-year term.